halkatmanus/Telegram-Group-Manager/README.md

 Maushi Can be found on telegram as [Maushi](https://t.me/maushibot).

 Alternatively, [find me on telegram](https://t.me/videodatabase)!

+## How to Deploy:
-## You can also fork and tap the Deploy To Heroku button below to deploy straight to Heroku!
+You can fork the repo and tap the Deploy To Heroku button below to deploy straight to Heroku!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/halkatmanus/Telegram-Group-Manager)